SEAGULL -- AFTER MINOLTA -- NUMBERED ABOVE "300"

 The DF5000 has a quartz-controlled, horizontal-travel, cloth, focal-plane shutter, aperture-priority, automatic exposure and match-LED metered-manual mode.
 Acute matte focusing screen with central split-image spot surrounded by a microprism band and TTL center-weighted average metering (CDS cell).
 ISO 12-3200 set by film-speed dial that locks at 1/3 EV increments.
 AE lock, electronic self-timer for 10 sec delay (with operation indicated by blinking LED on the front).
 Stepless speeds from 4 seconds to 1/1000 sec. in AUTO mode -- or fixed speeds of 1 second to 1/1000 sec and "B" in MANUAL mode.
 "X" sync at 1/60 sec. and lower.
 Uses two 1.5V LR44 batteries.
 There is a beeping alarm for the self-timer and the exposure of low speed -- which can be turned off.
 It has TTL auto flash SYNC like the X-700.
 A custom, matching, stylish power-winder is available -- which has OFF, SINGLE, and CONTINUOUS settings -- but any Minolta G-type winder will work.
 The Minolta Motor Drive 1 will not fit due to the design of the body covering.
 You can determine this version because "Colani" is imprinted on the back of the camera below the rewind knob.

-However, it was also made in a white-topped version -- which appears to be rare.
+However, it was also made in a white-topped version, WITHOUT Colani -- and it appears to be rare.

 Flash synch speed |